 Gerry Gaston is the author of the interactive Choose Your Own Path adventure series picture books.
 His innovative technique of incorporating beautifully illustrated pages with alternative storyline choices offers young readers a refreshing new reading experience.
 In his fourth title, Quest for the Pirate's Treasure, the reader is prompted to select the actions of the ship's crew as they navigate through an epic journey.

 Ellen Gilchrist is the author of more than twenty books, including novels, short stories, poetry, and a memoir.
 She won the National Book Award for Victory Over Japan.
 Her new book of short stories is entitled Acts of God.
 She lives in Fayetteville, Arkansas.
-Sponsored by Regions Bank and Regions Insurance.
+Sponsored by Regions Bank and Regions Insurance Group.

 Jerusalem Jackson Greer is a writer, speaker, retreat leader, and urban farm-gal.
 She lives with her family in central Arkansas at the crossroads of beauty and mess.
 Together they are attempting to live a slower version of modern life.
 She blogs about her experiences, her book, A Homemade Year: The Blessings of Cooking, Crafting, and Coming Together, and more at jerusalemgreer.com